onfido/onfido-ios-sdk/README.md

 # Onfido iOS SDK

-> Note: The SDK is currently under development, being privately tested and quickly reaching the first public version (expectable within no more than a couple of weeks).
-This documentation reflects how the SDK behaves and will be valid upon public release.
+> Note: The SDK is currently under development and being privately tested.
+It will soon be publicly available.

 This SDK provides Onfido customers with an easy way to integrate with our product and offered services.